jaidensiu/jaidensiu/README.md

 <h2>Hi!
 My name is Jaiden 👋</h2>

-I am an Engineering student at the University of British Columbia interested in anything related to software engineering!
+I am an Engineering student at the University of British Columbia interested in anything related to software engineering and data science!

 You can visit my [website portfolio](https://jaidensiu.github.io/) to learn more about me!